Home

 GENERAL COMMENTS:

-soybeans closed up 1/2 cents and July soybeans were down 1/4 cents.
-May KC
+soybeans closed up 9 1/2 cents and November soybeans were up 10 3/4 cents.

 Copyright DTN.
 All rights reserved.
 Disclaimer.